 Who’s it for?
 The Preferred Package is the ideal compromise for those who don’t want to be restricted in their banking activities without having to pay close to $30 a month for options that will not be useful to them.

-Discounts and Promotional Offers: The monthly fee is waived if you maintain a minimum balance of $4000 throughout the month.
+Discounts and Promotional Offers: Get a 4.35% interest rate .
 The account also provides first year annual fee waivers on certain credit cards.

 National Bank Connected Chequing Account

 Age 25-59 years: $15.95/month or $0 if you have a minimum monthly balance of $4,500

 Why do we love it?
 We appreciate it especially for its simplicity.
 You can request an account be opened online in just a few clicks.
 Interac transfers and online transactions are unlimited and free.

 Who’s it for?
 Like the Scotia Preferred account, Connected offers a value-for-money compromise between basic and premium plans.

 Discounts and promotional offers: The Connected Account is offered at a reduced price for those aged 60 and over ($10.95 per month) and for students aged 18 to 24 ($0 per month).
 It also provides a $30 credit card fee rebate.